Awsworth

 Awsworth is a village and civil parish in the Borough of Broxtowe, Nottinghamshire, England.
 Its population of 2,266 in the 2001 census and 2,204 in that of 2011, further decreasing to 2,166 for the 2021 census.
 It is a component of the Greater Nottingham area, between Kimberley, Nottinghamshire and Ilkeston, Derbyshire.
 It has been a civil parish since 1894.

+History

+The oldest existing record of Awsworth comes from 1004, when the toponym is listed as Ealdeswy(rðe) in the charter of Æthelred the Unready to Burton Abbey that confirmed Wulfric Spot's bequest of 1002.

 Church

-The Parish Church of St Peter has a remaining chancel from the brick church of 1746.
+The Parish Church of St Peter has a remaining chancel from the brick chapel of 1746.
 The nave was rebuilt in 1902–1903 by Naylor and Sale of Derby, in a freely adapted Gothic style.
 A projected north-west tower was never built.